gautamsi/ews-javascript-api/README.md

     * trimmed version for Outlook Mail APP supported EWS calls

 ===========================================================================================

+# Whats new v0.12.0
+* fixed `WellKnownFolderNames` to be `StringPropertyDefinition` type instead of `Generic` which microsoft has changed long back.
+Part of this was fixed by #414 (thanks @klinki)
+* fixes #416 and also cleans up other typing issues
+* Security update: updated all dependency to latest version.

+# Whats new v0.11.0
+* **BREAKING** dependencies upgraded to latest version of commonjs module (still avoiding pure esm modules).
+The code is now compiled to es6 target, must use nodejs version >= 10
+* Security update: updated all dependency to latest version.

 # Whats new v0.10.0
 * new/fix: #324 Autodiscover is back again, improved and supports DNS fallback using Autodiscover SRV records